 Speaking of publishing, I edited a computer club newsletter for a couple of years.
 Now that I've given that up, I've created an archive of my old columns, articles, and miscellaneous ramblings, and posted it here:

 I'll be adding new columns and articles as time permits.
 So check back once in a while; as I find new programs and discover new tricks, I'll share them here.

 * Note #1: My cell phone carrier is MetroPCS; you must dial the 727 area code, even if you're local, or the call won't go through.

 * Note #2: With all the ransomware attacks in the news lately, regular backups are more inportant than ever.
 If you need help setting them up, call to make a service call appointment, or email for free help.

 * Note #3: I took my Social Security early.
 Until further notice, I don't work for money for myself; all checks are made out to a dog rescue in Brooksville, FL.
-I get to do what I love, the dogs appreciate the help, I don't have any income to report, and I still get to deduct my mileage.
-Excelsior!
+I get to do what I love, the dogs appreciate the help, and I don't have any income to report.

 My advice is offered at no cost, so I can assume no liability.
 Whatever you do to your computer, whether you're following my explicit instructions to the letter, or 'trying a slight variation', is at your own risk.
 I've tested every suggestion I make several times before sharing it — even though I don't know you, I wouldn't take chances with your stuff.
 If you're unsure of your ability to type commands verbatim and follow the on-screen prompts, please call or write, and we'll arrange to have you ship the computer to me for repair, at my usual low rates.
 Or, if there's a decent computer club nearby, you might want to show them your question and my answer, and see if they'll apply my suggested fixes for you.